Care Designed Around You

 Custom Contact Lenses (RGP, Scleral, and Specialty Lenses)

-Fee Range: $85–$300
+Evaluation Range: $85–$300

-For patients who require custom or medically necessary contact lenses, including rigid gas permeable (RGP), scleral lenses, and other specialty lenses used for complex prescriptions or irregular corneas.
+For patients who require custom or medically necessary contact lenses, including gas permeable (RGP), scleral lenses, and other specialty lenses used for complex prescriptions or irregular corneas.

-These fittings involve advanced measurements and may require multiple visits depending on the complexity of the lens design.
+This exam involves advanced measurements and may require multiple visits depending on the complexity of the lens design.

 Dry Eye Services

 Dry eye is a common but often misunderstood condition.
 Our team provides specialized testing and treatment options designed to identify the underlying cause of your symptoms and improve long-term eye comfort and stability.
+Treatment recommendations are customized based on your testing results and long-term goals.

 Comprehensive Dry Eye Evaluation — $125